CesarePeli/Math_Physics_Logic/university/physics/thermodynamics/entropy-adiabatic.md

 - In a reversible adiabatic expansion, the gas cools as it expands, but the process is perfectly balanced: entropy remains constant.
 - In the free expansion, the gas ends up occupying a larger volume at the same temperature, increasing disorder → entropy rises.
 - This is a textbook example that entropy is a **state function**, independent of path, but the *entropy production* distinguishes reversible vs irreversible paths.
+- **Pedagogical reminder:** Free expansion is only *adiabatic and irreversible* in the idealized case of expansion into a vacuum.
+In real systems, some interactions with the surroundings are unavoidable.

 </div>